Perspective | These two homes were once among the oldest in D.C. They’re in Virginia now.

 Twitter: @johnkelly

-For previous columns, visit washingtonpost.com/john-kelly.
+For previous columns, visit washingtonpost.com/john-kelly